 “Even though I suspected I had PCOS for a while, it was a major relief to get a formal diagnosis.
 I was much kinder to myself and was excited to finally stop suffering from my symptoms.”

-Finding a Treatment Plan
+Receiving a Treatment Plan for PCOS

 Her doctor discussed the different treatment options, and together they chose the best option for her situation.
 Each patient diagnosed with PCOS has different symptoms and is in various phases of life.
 Discussing the treatment plans with your physician is the best way to manage and control your PCOS symptoms to be able to enjoy the best quality of life.